020 Area Code

 |2005||Local numbers beginning with 3 introduced.|

-As of September 2014, all available London numbers starting with '7' have been issued to telephone companies, along with 86% of those starting with '8' and 78% of numbers beginning with '3'.
+As of January 2015, almost all available London numbers starting with '7' have been issued to telephone companies, along with 87% of those starting with '8' and 80% of numbers beginning with '3'.

-Assuming similar levels of demand for London phone numbers continue, it is likely that a new batch of London numbers such as (020) 4 or (020) 5 will need to be made available by 2020.
+Assuming similar levels of demand for London phone numbers continue, it is likely that a new batch of London numbers such as (020) 4 or (020) 5 will need to be released by 2020.
+No changes to existing numbers will be required.